Ministry Of Community Development Organises 20 Awareness Seminars To Enhance Drug Addiction Control - UrduPoint

 Ministry Of Community Development Organises 20 Awareness Seminars To Enhance Drug Addiction Control

-The programme is also based on the importance of highlighting family cohesion and saving children from the scourge of drugs, raising the family’s awareness about protecting their children from the harmful and destructive types of narcotic substances, indications of abuse, enhancing the skills of family members to deal with their addicted children, supporting the recovery of their children and understanding their needs, in addition to the importance of positive dialogue with them, listening to them and keeping them away from bad company.
+The programme is also based on the importance of highlighting family cohesion and saving children from the scourge of drugs, raising the family’s awareness about protecting their children from the harmful and destructive types of narcotic substances, indications of abuse, enhancing the skills of family members to deal with their drug abused or drug addicted children, supporting the recovery of their children towards the right way and understanding their needs, in addition to the importance of positive dialogue with them, listening to them, and staying away from bad companions who may have a negative impact on their behaviors and ethics.